How to request a new Tree Preservation Order (TPO)

 A Tree Preservation Order (TPO) gives legal protection to an individual tree, group of trees, area or woodland.

-You can use our online form to order protection on:
+You can use our online form to request protection on:

 For woodlands or large groups please check the Forestry Commissions website for trees covered with a felling licence.